LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This is achieved here by means of an additional linear axis installed above the sensor setup.
-A holder for an *N45 12x12x12mm* magnet was attached to the end effector of this axis, which can thus be moved at different distances above the respective sensor (+ic).
+A holder for an *N45 12x12x12mm* magnet is attached to the end effector of this axis, which can thus be moved at different distances above the respective sensor (+ic).
 The ambient temperature is set to $\mu_{trev}$=21.0$^{\circ}$ in the measurement runs and thus corresponds to the same conditions as in the *Background-Noise*\ref{sensor-characterisation-background-noise} setup.

 The figure \ref{Sensor_evaluation_setup_for_linearity_measurements.png} shows this updated measurement setup with the added components.